 Catmull thinks that the pain of failure veils the golden shine of experience we get through it.
 It deceives us to devalue that experience.
-Aspiration to avoid failure only leads to inconfidence and dramatically slows you down on your way to success.
+An aspiration to avoid failure only leads to inconfidence and dramatically slows you down on your way to success.
 Leaders who are afraid of failures lose everything.
-Every wrong step you take inevitably leads to better understanding of your surroundings and helps predict right move from wrong in the future.
+Every wrong step you take inevitably leads to a better understanding of your surroundings and helps predict right move from wrong in the future.
 Any idea that doesn’t fit in the film should not be left behind.
 It can bear fruit later and fit into future projects.

 Summary of Creativity Inc summary